 - Collaboration: Instructors and students strive to develop collaborative skills.

-Wake Tech expects and encourages regular class attendance: Students are expected to be in class at least 90% of all scheduled class hours.
+Wake Tech expects and encourages regular class attendance.
 Attendance policies are detailed in the College Catalog.

 Some Applied Engineering & Technologies Division courses include field trips.
 Students enrolled in courses with scheduled field trips are expected to attend those trips.
 Alternative assignments may be made available upon request.
 Students should consult instructors for further information.

-Students who find it necessary to withdraw from a course can initiate the process through the Student Portal or inform their instructors of the reason for withdrawal via Wake Tech email.
-The published withdrawal deadline is the 60% point in the semester or term.
+Students who find it necessary to withdraw from a course can initiate the process as outlined in the College Catalog.